-BEAULIEU MOTOR MUSEUM & HOUSE
+BEAULIEU MUSEUM AND HOUSE

 The motor vehicle collection in the National Motor Museum remains one of Beaulieu's most famous attractions with more than 250 on show from the earliest examples of motoring and family cars of the 30s and 40s through to classic cars of the 70s and 80s and rare motoring oddities such as a giant orange on wheels.